-I am an experienced integrative psychotherapist.
+My name is Kate Graham, I am an experienced psychotherapist and supervisor, accredited by the United Kingdom Council for Psychotherapy (UKCP).
 I don't judge you, and I strive to be authentic, to offer a space where you can be genuinely heard and met.
 I offer both short term counselling and longer-term therapy, depending on your needs and interests.
 I am passionate about helping people grow and connect with themselves, and with others, and find their way once again in their lives.

 - Loss and bereavement